-At power-up, the PCT2075 is put into normal operation mode in OS comparator mode, the T{ots} is set to 80 °C, the T{hys} is set to 75 °C, the OS active state is selected LOW and the fault queue is equal to 1.
-The temp reading data is 0 °C and not updated until the first conversion is completed in about 28 ms. The default T{ots} and T{hys} is set at the factory and can be modified on custom part number.
+At power-up, the device is put into normal operation mode, the $T{th(ots)}$ is set to 80 °C, the T{hys} is set to 75 °C, the OS active state is selected LOW and the fault queue is equal to 1.
+The temp reading data is not available until the first conversion is completed in about 100 ms.